Tomires/thesis/introduction.md

 The purpose of this thesis is to draw from the best game design, programming and educational practices and to ultimately create a prototype of a full-fledged interactive videogame experience that facilitates learning Japanese kanji characters.

+The game is a joint project between myself and my friend David Nguyen, a student of Art & Design at Prague College, who is involved in the process of creating the vast majority of graphical assets used within the game.

 ## Japanese writing system

 Contemporary Japanese language makes use of the following three types of scripts in addition to latin characters.